-You already know that there are species of skunks that are not skilled at climbing fences.
-But those that are excellent climbers can wreak havoc to your wooden, chain-link, or whatever kind of fence you have.
+You already know that species of skunks are not skilled at climbing fences.
+But those that are excellent climbers can wreak havoc on your wooden, chain-link, or whatever kind of fence you have.
 They can either climb over the fence itself or cross tree branches that reach over to your area.

-If you are not able to put up a metal fence, you have to improve the stability of your current fence.
-Repair any damages and cover up the holes.
-Aside from that, bury them 1-2 feet deeper into the ground to stop them from getting through via underground tunnels.
+If you cannot put up a metal fence, you have to improve the stability of your current fence.
+Then, repair any damages and cover up the holes.
+Aside from that, bury them 1-2 feet deeper into the ground to stop them from getting through underground tunnels.

 Are skunks dangerous?

 Skunks are generally harmless animals.
-They won’t attack first but will definitely protect themselves when they are threatened or provoked.
-Most of them carry the rabies virus so it can be fatal if you get bitten by one.
-They also carry parasitic infections like roundworms and fleas that can be transmitted to you or to your other pets.
+They won’t attack first but will protect themselves when threatened or provoked.
+However, most of them carry the rabies virus, so it can be fatal if you get bitten by one.
+They also carry parasitic infections like roundworms and fleas that can be transmitted to you or your other pets.

 How do skunks affect your home?

-Skunks that are already accustomed to human interaction have no problem residing in your property while those that are still wary usually stay in their burrows.
+Skunks already accustomed to human interaction have no problem residing on your property, while those still wary usually stay in their burrows.
 During the night, they will wander around in search of food.
-You will find your trash bins toppled over as they rummage through it for rotten fruits or vegetables that they can smell.
+You will find your trash bins toppled over as they rummage through them for rotten fruits or vegetables that they can smell.
 They also consume leftover pet food that you leave outdoors.

 How do I prevent them from entering my property?

-Despite their contributions to the reduction of pests and insects, they are nothing more than unwanted residents to some homeowners.
-They make a mess, they smell awful, carry diseases, and can damage your lawn.
-They usually curl up in your shed, garage, and under your porch or patio decks.
-They can also stay inside hollow trees, under tree stumps, and near rock and wood piles.
+Despite their contributions to reducing pests and insects, they are nothing more than unwanted residents to some homeowners.
+They make a mess, smell awful, carry diseases, and can damage your lawn.
+They usually curl up in your shed, garage, porch, or patio decks.
+Unfortunately, they can also stay inside hollow trees, under tree stumps, and near rock and wood piles.

 - Do not leave pet food outdoors.
-At the strike of night, make sure you dispose or bring in any pet food that is left.
+At the stroke of night, make sure you dispose of or bring in any pet food left.
 Hang bird feeders in a place that is inaccessible to skunks.
-Monitor the ready to harvest produce of your vegetable or fruit plants.
+Monitor the ready-to-harvest produce of your vegetable or fruit plants.

 - Clear out your yard of fallen fruits, tree branches, twigs, and leaves.

-- Attach tight lids or locks to your trash bins so they cannot be easily opened by skunks and other scavenging animals.
+- Attach tight lids or locks to your trash bins so skunks and other scavenging animals cannot easily open them.

-- Cover or fill hollow spots that can be used as animal burrows.
+- Cover or fill open spots that can be used as animal burrows.

 - Secure your property with sturdy and reliable fences.
 Cut down tree branches that reach over to your area.

-- Install night lights because skunks are sensitive to light and most likely won’t approach a well-lit area.
+- Install night lights because skunks are sensitive to light and won’t approach a well-lit area.

 - Use skunk repellents.
 There are liquid and granule variants available or automatic sprayers that detect if there is a skunk within a specific proximity.

-- If a skunk ever finds their way inside your house, leave one exit point open and seal off the rest.
-Do not use food as bait for them to get out otherwise they will remember your place as a source of food and they will definitely return.
+- If a skunk finds their way inside your house, leave one exit point open and seal off the rest.
+Do not use food as bait for them to get out; otherwise, they will remember your place as a food source and return.

-If none of the methods that we recommended worked in eradicating the presence of the skunks in your property, then the best thing to do would be to leave it to the experts.
-Do not hesitate to contact a wildlife removal service if you think you are no longer capable of doing the job.
+If none of the recommended methods worked in eradicating the presence of the skunks on your property, then the best thing to do would be to leave it to the experts.
+However, do not hesitate to contact a wildlife removal service if you think you can no longer do the job.

-Trapping the skunk might work but there is a certain level of skill needed to effectively do it and one mistake could lead to you being musk sprayed which is definitely not something you want to experience.
+Trapping the skunk might work, but there is a certain level of skill needed to do it effectively, and one mistake could lead to you being musk sprayed which is not something you want to experience.

-Also, it takes a lot of time and effort that you may not be able to spare.
-And if they are not able to find a new home to relocate to, they will most likely come back to your property because it’s the last place they remember.
+Also, it takes a lot of time and effort that you may be unable to spare.
+And if they cannot find a new home to relocate to, they will most likely come back to your property because it’s the last place they remember.
 If you move them, it should be to a place where they can easily have access to food and water.

-Educate yourself with the animal welfare laws that govern eradication of wildlife animals so you won’t end up doing anything illegal.
+Educate yourself about the animal welfare laws that govern the eradication of wildlife animals so you won’t end up doing anything illegal.